 Where to Keep Learning and Grow Your Community

 If you work or are involved in the healthcare system, there’s an abundance of resources that can help you to support yourself, your colleagues, and the push toward positive change within these systems.
-Here are two resources you can explore:

-2.)
-Then, check out the Mindfulness for Healthcare Summit: Continue the journey to collectively transform healthcare with this online summit, held February 8-10, 2022.
+Check out the Mindfulness for Healthcare Summit: Continue the journey to collectively transform healthcare with this online summit, held February 8-10, 2022.
 Featuring healthcare leaders, the world’s leading mindfulness experts, and thousands of frontline healthcare professionals, you can learn more about how mindfulness and compassion practices support individual well-being and a comprehensive culture of wellness within healthcare institutions.

 We are all safer because of the work of healthcare providers.
 With deep gratitude, Dr. Reena Kotecha invites those working on the frontlines to take a moment to prioritize self-care.
 Read More